graphhopper/graphhopper/docs/core/custom-models.md

 You can not only modify the speed of road segments based on properties, like we saw in the previous examples, but you can also modify the speed of road segments based on their location.
-To do this you need to first create and add some areas to the `areas` section of the custom model.
-You can then use the name of these areas in the conditions of your `if/else/else_if` statements.
+To do this you need to first create and add some areas as FeatureCollection to the `areas` section of the custom model.
+You can then use the "id" of these areas in the conditions of your `if/else/else_if` statements.

 In the following example we multiply the speed of all edges in an area called `custom1` with `0.7` and also limit it to `50km/h`.
-Note that each area's name needs to be prefixed with `in_`:
+Note that each area's id needs to be prefixed with `in_`:

 ```json
 {